Euler-like modelling of dense granular flows: application to a rotating drum: Application to simulated steady surface flows

 Vorono{\"i} tessellation is then used to associate an instantaneous elementary volume as defined in Continuum Mechanics to each bead $i$ on each snapshot (see \eg \cite{Renouf05_pof} for related discussion).
 Calling $A_i$ the area of the Vorono{\"i} polyhedra enclosing the grain $i$, the instantaneous volume fraction $\nu_i$ is defined as $\nu_i=\pi d_i^2/4A_i$ where $d_i$ denotes the diameter of bead $i$.
-Typical snapshot of the resulting instantaneous map of volume fraction is presented in Fig. \ref{fields}c.
-Apart from a very narrow region -- about one bead diameter wide -- at the free surface and along the drum boundary, the volume fraction appears almost constant, around $\langle \nu \rangle \simeq 0.82$, with apparent random fluctuations with standard deviation $\langle \nu^2 \rangle-\langle \nu\rangle ^2 \simeq 0.04$.
-However, the time-averaged field of volume fraction presented in Fig. \ref{fields}d reveals that $\nu$ decreases slightly within the flowing layer, as expected since dilatancy effects should accompany granular deformation \cite{Reynolds85_pms}.
+Typical snapshot of the resulting instantaneous map of volume fraction is presented in figure \ref{fields}c.
+Apart from a very narrow region -- about one bead diameter wide -- at the free surface and along the drum boundary, the volume fraction appears almost constant, around 0.825, with apparent random fluctuations with standard deviation around 0.04.
+However, the -- time and ensemble -- averaged field of volume fraction presented in figure \ref{fields}d reveals that $\nu(x,z)$ decreases slightly within the flowing layer, as expected since dilatancy effects should accompany granular deformation \cite{Reynolds85_pms}.

-To compute the instantaneous vorticity $\omega_i$ associated to each bead $i$ of each snapshot at time $t$, the following procedure is adopted: (i) The Vorono\"i polygon associated with the bead $i$ is dilated homothetically by a factor two, so that each edge goes through one of the neighbouring beads; (ii) the circulation $\Gamma_i(t)=\sum_{j}{\bf c}_j(t).{\bf s}_j(t)$ is calculated around the resulting polygon - each point of a given segment ${\bf s}_j$ is assumed to have a constant velocity ${\bf c}_j(t)$ equal to the one of the embedded bead; (iii) the instantaneous vorticity $\omega_i(t)$ is then defined as $q_i(t)=\Gamma_i(t)/A_i(t)$ where $A_i(t)$ refers to the area of the initial Vorono\"i polygon.
+To compute the instantaneous vorticity $\omega_i$ associated to each bead $i$ of each snapshot, the following procedure is adopted: (i) The Vorono\"i polygon associated with the bead $i$ is dilated homothetically by a factor two, so that each edge goes through one of the neighboring beads'center; (ii) the circulation $\Gamma_i(t)=\sum_{j}{\bf c}_j(t).{\bf s}_j(t)$ is calculated around the resulting polygon -- each point of a given segment ${\bf s}_j$ is assumed to have a constant velocity ${\bf c}_j(t)$ equal to the one of the embedded bead; (iii) the instantaneous vorticity $\omega_i(t)$ is then defined as $q_i(t)=\Gamma_i(t)/A_i(t)$ where $A_i(t)$ refers to the area of the initial Vorono\"i polygon.

-Typical snapshot of the instantaneous vorticity distribution within the drum as obtained using this procedure is presented in Fig. \ref{fields}e.
+A typical snapshot of the instantaneous vorticity distribution within the drum as obtained using this procedure is presented in figure \ref{fields}e.
 This distribution is complex.
 It exhibits large fluctuations that self-organize into transient network of 1D chains.
 The characterization of this transient structure is postponed to future work.
-Figure \ref{fields}f presents the time averaged vorticity field in the drum for $\Omega=6\un{rpm}$.
+Figure \ref{fields}f presents the -- time and ensemble -- averaged vorticity field in the drum for $\Omega=6\un{rpm}$.